mpfi-dsp/Syn2Ves-User/README.md

 ### Launch Syn2Ves Visualizer

-1) Run the menu item to launch the program
+1) Open the **Synapse-Vesicle Tools** dropdown menu and select **Launch Syn2Ves Visualizer**
-2) Select the two mesh folders.
-These are the exports of the "Export MultiROI Labels as Meshes" menu we just ran
+2) Select the two mesh folders as prompted.
+These are outputs from the **Export MultiROI Labels as Meshes** menu we just ran
-3) Use the "paired.csv" output from the pairing step to find IDs for a synapse-vesicle cloud pair.
-Enter these IDs in the appropriate prompt
+3) Use **paired.csv** to find IDs for a synapse-vesicle cloud pair.
+Enter these IDs as prompted
+4) A window will appear with an interactive 3D plotter

 ## For Developers